JWS API#

 • public_key – a flexible public key to verify the signature

-• algorithms – a list of allowed algorithms
+• algorithms – a collection (list, tuple, or set) of allowed algorithms

 • registry – a JWSRegistry to use